dasdranagon/Rabobank/README.md

 # Architecture

 This is an updated simplified implementation.
-Unlike the old version which was using **VIPER** architecture, current version uses **MVP**, which is more suitable for single view application.
+Unlike the old version ( see [v1.0](https://github.com/dasdranagon/Rabobank/tree/v1.0)) which was using **VIPER** architecture, current version uses **MVP**, which is more suitable for single view application.
 This changes make a bit difficult to extend project and add for instance new screen, but reduces dramatically boilerplate code and helps reviewer to get insight on used approaches.

 ## Project structure